ResoNight/GoldenWalnutFramework/README.md

 # General
 Now you can start writing stuff into the **Entries** field.
 There are a few things I want to mention before you jump into adding your new entries.
 The [Contents](#contents) field above roughly matches the structure that your entries will have.
 Most entries will be checked as soon as you start the game, but the check for the [Location](#location) fields can only happen *after* loading into a save.
 Every single entry is case insensitive.
 Only what you enter as a value might be case sensitive.
+We are at the very beginning of this Framework, if you need help or you have questions, just message me directly on discord.
+I am very happy to help people get into this framework.
+You can find me in the SV discord server, name ResoNight.
 Now lets get started with **GoldenWalnuts!**

 # GoldenWalnuts
 The Basic structure for Golden Walnuts looks like this: